enrip19/cpp_courses/notes/Course notes.md

 		- With move constructors you have more efficient code
 	- Copy elision -> C++ may optimize copying away completely (RVO-Return Value Optimization)
 	- It is reccomended to use move constructor when you have raw pointers
+> - Thus, the move constructor does:
+>	- moves the resource (not copies)
+>	- Simply copies the address of the resource from source to the current object
+>	- And nulls out the pointer in the source pointer
+> - This is very efficient
 ##### R-value references
 - Used in moving semantics and perfect forwarding
 - Used by move constructor and move assignment operator to efficiently move an object rather than copy it